Please upgrade your browser - this website will not display properly using Internet Explorer 6, or lower.

 Do you accept credit cards over the phone?

 Yes, we accept all major debit and credit cards.
-Other payment methods are via online bank payments (BACS transfer), cheque payments and for smaller value transactions we also accept PayPal.
+Other payment methods are via online bank payments (BACS transfer), cheque payments, and for smaller value transactions we also accept PayPal.

 Do you have a showroom or shop?

 We currently do not have a show room or shop, we operate a workshop and office.
-Unfortunately we do not operate a showroom facility at this time.

 Do you install as well as supply tiles?